tu2-atmanand/task-board-docs/docs/4_How_To/MarkingTaskComplete.md

 ## Task Card moves

-Once you click on the main checkbox of the of any task, it will be first move from its original column to the the column of type **Completed**.
+Once you click on the main checkbox of any task, it will be first move from its original column to the the **Completed** type column, if its present inside your board.
+This is because, the task no longer satisfy the criteria for it be shown under its original column, hence it will be now shown inside the completed type column.

 ## Updating Markdown file